 An essential component of the Wolf + Lamb family, Deniz Kurtel is an artist with more than just a single creative outlet.
-Before the music career that now has her touring globally and releasing productions under reputable labels, the Columbia University graduate began with LED art installations.
+Before the music career that now has her touring globally and releasing productions under reputable labels, the Columbia online casino in uk University graduate began with LED art installations.
 It’s clear her eyes and ears alike define their own aesthetics.

 Art Basel in Miami calls for innovative artists like Deniz, and she’ll be giving us a spoonful of her talent at the Get Lost party, Art Basel edition, at Electric Pickle Dec.
 4. Not only is she part of the weighty lineup that also includes Damian Lazarus, Lee Foss and Danny Daze, among others, but she’s also building a big-scale LED piece to be unveiled during the international art show.